[3.10] [HC] [SSF] Zombies/SRS Occultist

 (Vaal) Arc + Curse on Hit + Enfeeble + Elem.
 Weakness,

 CWDT + Temporal Chains.

-Remember that you can apply only 1 curse at the time by default.
+Remember that you can apply only 1 active curse by default.
 We increase this limit with Malediction and Whispers of Doom.
 For leveling I prioritize Elemental Weakness, but the choice is up to you.

 (2 x Carnage Chieftain + Undying Evangelist)